Arnaud Danjean: Political positions

 Danjean is widely considered an Atlanticist and proponent of NATO.

 He welcomed François Hollande's decision to engage the French Armed Forces in response to the armed groups' offensive in Northern Mali on 11 January 2013, an action he called "inevitable, justified and legitimate" according to the circumstances and international law.
 He however regretted the inertia of the European Union despite a vote on a strategy for Sahel as soon as 2011, and criticised the inability of the French Government to involve other European countries which he sees as a consequence of the precipitate withdrawal of French troops from Afghanistan.

 In 2015, Danjean warned fellow French conservatives against being soft on Russia, arguing that "through the fascination for Putin, there is a real philosophical and ideological pull-back, namely a rejection of political liberalism."

-In the Republicans’ 2016 presidential primaries, Danjean endorsed Alain Juppé as the party’s candidate for the office of President of France.
-Ahead of the 2022 presidential elections, he publicly declared his support for Michel Barnier as the Republicans’ candidate.
+In The Republicans' 2016 presidential primaries, Danjean endorsed Alain Juppé as the party's candidate for the office of President of France.
+Ahead of the 2022 presidential election, he publicly declared his support for Michel Barnier as The Republicans' candidate.